-The VP Conferences in consultation with the Conference Manager Accounting Contractor and CHC co-chairs shall develop a preliminary conference budget.
+The VP Conferences in consultation with the Conference Manager and CHC co-chairs shall develop a preliminary conference budget.
 As noted below, all conference expenses shall be accounted for in the budget.
 The budget shall detail anticipated revenues from registration fees, exhibitors, sponsorships, and any other revenue sources.
-In addition, all anticipated expenses shall be detailed, including the costs for administrationcosts, special eventscosts, transportation, meals, and facilities.
-The cost for vendors will also be estimated, such as both off site and on site (such as drayage), for registration and exhibitor booth set-up, website and mobile app hosting, publicity, printingreproduction, website, registration, and audio/visual\and any other expenses.
-Conference contractors' fees will be entered into the budget by the VP Conferences in consultation with the Chapter Executive Directorprovided to the CHC for that year.
+In addition, all anticipated expenses shall be detailed, including the costs for administration, special events, transportation, meals, and facilities.
+The cost for vendors will also be estimated, such as for registration and exhibitor booth set-up, website and mobile app hosting, publicity, printing, and audio/visual.
+Conference contractors' fees will be entered into the budget by the VP Conferences in consultation with the Chapter Executive Director.

-Appendix E is a conference standard-budget template format that has been established by the Chapter. the Chapter will provide the latest version of to the CHC; int will-contains all required line items and their explanations; the line items correspond the overall Chapter budget.
-Therefore, this is budget format and exact line items MUST BE USED by the CHC to prepare or amend the budget unless the VP Conferences approves additional sub-items to be added.
+Appendix E is a conference budget template that has been established by the Chapter.
+It contains all required line items and their explanations; the line items correspond the overall Chapter budget.
+Therefore, this budget format and exact line items MUST BE USED by the CHC to prepare or amend the budget unless the VP Conferences approves additional sub-items to be added.
 These lines translate to expenses and income the Chapter monitors as well as provide a year-to-year comparison of similar expenses.
-The CHC will receive an orientation to the budget structure by the VP Conferences and the Conference ManagerAccounting Contractor and the Conference Management Contractor.
-The budget format in Appendix E may be updated with projected income and expenses inserted -by the VP Conferences and the Conference ManagerAccounting Management Contractor before it is forwarded to the CHC Co-Chairs to review, adjust, and complete as needed.
+The CHC will receive an orientation to the budget structure by the VP Conferences and the Conference Manager.
+The budget format in Appendix E may be updated with projected income and expenses inserted by the

+VP Conferences and the Conference Manager before it is forwarded to the CHC Co-Chairs to review, adjust, and complete as needed.

-Samples of final Profit and Loss statements from recent conferences reflecting final costs vs. project budgets are provided in Appendix F. The CHC should use the prior year's Profit & Loss statementsSummary as a guide to estimate income and expenses.
-The Conference Managerment Contractor will also provide guidance on certain items.
-The budget should be developed to show revenue and expenses for an estimated attendance level or a range of attendance-levels based on recent conference history and economic conditions (e.g., 1000, 1200, 1500 or 1,800).
-The VP Conferences and Conference Manager will work with the CHC Co-Chairs and the Conference Management Contractor to determine the level range of attendance that should be anticipated.
+Samples of final Profit and Loss statements from recent conferences are provided in Appendix F. The CHC should use the prior year's Profit & Loss statements as a guide to estimate income and expenses.
+The Conference Manager will also provide guidance on certain items.
+The budget should be developed to show revenue and expenses for an estimated attendance level or a range of attendance based on recent conference history and economic conditions (e.g., 1000, 1200, 1500 or 1,800).
+The VP Conferences and Conference Manager will work with the CHC Co-Chairs to determine the level of attendance that should be anticipated.